Reimagine Public Safety

 That same report found that only 2% of these stops actually ended up in an arrest.

 After report, after report, after report of how ineffective and racist these pretextual traffic stops were, Mayor Garcetti and LAPD Chief Moore decided to pull back from these "stop-and-frisk" tactics.
-But early this year, they backtracked on their commitment.
+But during this pandemic, they backtracked on their commitment.

 Despite the racial disparities in stop-and-frisk, LAPD has returned to placing police officers to conduct more stop-and-frisk searches in communities of color.